Emo: Etymology

+Tom Mullen, editor of the Anthology of Emo book, created the website Washed Up Emo in 2007 in response to the mainstream perceptions of the genre, intending to impart information about the genre's history.
+He later created the website Is This Band Emo? in 2014, which explains whether various bands are classified under the genre alongside humorous responses.

 History

 Predecessors

-Pet Sounds, the Beach Boys' 1966 album, is sometimes considered the first emo album.
-According to music writer Luke Britton, such assertions are perhaps stated "wryly", and wrote that "it’s generally accepted that the genre's pioneers" came later in the 1980s.
+According to music writer Luke Britton, "it's generally accepted that the genre's pioneers" came in the late 1980s.
 During the decade, many hardcore punk and post-hardcore bands formed in Washington, D.C.
 Post-hardcore, an experimental offshoot of hardcore punk, was inspired by post-punk.
 Hardcore punk bands and post-hardcore bands who influenced early emo bands include Minor Threat, Black Flag and Hüsker Dü.

 1984–1991: Origins

-Emo, which began as a post-hardcore subgenre, was part of the 1980s hardcore punk scene in Washington, D.C. as something different from the violent part of the Washington, D.C. hardcore scene.
-Minor Threat fan Guy Picciotto formed Rites of Spring in 1984, using the musical style of hardcore punk and combining the musical style with melodic guitars, varied rhythms, and personal, emotional lyrics.
+Emo, which began as a post-hardcore subgenre, was part of the 1980s hardcore punk scene in Washington, D.C., as something different from the violent part of the Washington, D.C., hardcore scene.
+Rites of Spring formed in 1983, using the musical style of hardcore punk and combining the musical style with melodic guitars, varied rhythms, and personal, emotional lyrics.
 Many of the band's themes, including nostalgia, romantic bitterness and poetic desperation, became familiar tropes of later emo music.
 Its performances were public, emotional purges where audience members sometimes wept.
 Ian MacKaye of Minor Threat became a Rites of Spring fan (recording their only album and being their roadie) and formed the emo band Embrace, which explored similar themes of self-searching and emotional release.
 Similar bands followed in connection with the "Revolution Summer” of 1985, an attempt by members of the Washington scene to break from the usual characteristics of hardcore punk to a hardcore punk style with different characteristics.
 Bands such as Gray Matter, Beefeater, Fire Party, Dag Nasty, and Soulside were associated with the movement.